beaubreedlove/FantasyFootball/rules.md

         1. People who make the playoffs win at least $50 with 1st through 3rd winning $1,000, $500, and $250.
         1. The teams to score 1st and 2nd place in the regular season will win $100 and $50.
         1. The team who scores the most points wins $150.
-        1. Starting on week 11, there are 4 weekly prizes of $100 each to be split between 2 teams each week.
-        1. There are 3 other prizes of $50 each.
+        1. There are 4 other prizes of $50 each.
         1. People shouldn't create conflicts of interest with the league.
         1. If a rule isn't defined well here, we fall back to Yahoo rules.
 If it's still not clear, we use a league vote.
         1. All times in these rules are Eastern Standard Time.